Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

     - ThomasOrs
 ---

 Non-Player Characters, or NPCs are villager-like entities that can be given a dialogue with a message and multiple buttons.
-They were originally designed for use in adventure maps, but with the introduction of the `/dialogue` command, they can now be used in the context of a normal addon.
+They were originally designed for use in adventure maps, but with the introduction of the `/dialogue` command, they can now be used in the context of a normal add-on.

 ## Dialog Files